It’s no secret, we are Christians… A label that carries so much weight and judgement and I completely understand why.

 Life was fun but it was also lonely and really sad at times.

-Partying, drinking and doing terrible things… Acting way too old for my age but thinking I was so cool.
+Partying, drinking and doing terrible things… Acting way too old for my age but thinking I was on fire.
 Today I know it was actually sad.
 Reading this you may think; “How bad could things have been?” – you met your husband at 17… How “out of hand” could things have gotten?

 Honestly, very bad.
 A destructive teenager can do a lot of harm in a small amount of time.
 Being expelled didn’t even change my ways… I actually thought it was pretty “bad-ass”.